outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - add conversion to standard vocab

       - finish lists:
+        - most valuable interface queries & workflows
+          - find the sets of differences/dependencies/formats/errors & other useful structures that are the most valuable in a particular structure like a sequence to solve a problem
         - useful perspectives
           - useful to think of prediction functions as generative functions to select the variable interactions that are most likely
         - interface component definition routes